- Richest Politicians › Royals

-Juan Carlos net worth: Juan Carlos is a member of the Spanish royal family and politician who has a net worth of $50 million.
-He is best known for being the King of Spain from November 1975 to June 2014.
+Juan Carlos is a member of the Spanish royal family and politician who has a net worth of $50 million.
+Juan Carlos is best known for being the King of Spain from November 1975 to June 2014.
 He abdicated the throne in 2014 amid a financial scandal that ultimately caused him to exile himself from Spain in 2020.

 Spain did not have a king for nearly 40 years after the Bourbon family was kicked out in 1931.